timebug/lua-resty-httpipe/README.md

 }
 ````

+Returns a res object as same as `hp:request` method.

 **Note** When `return 1	` in callback function，filter process will be interrupted.

-Returns a res object containing four attributes, as same as `hp:request` method.

 In case of errors, returns nil with a string describing the error.